"What does love look like?

 Things are all falling into place for this year's Hands2Help Charity Quilt Challenge!
 I'm so excited to get this started!

-This year we have two great charities to choose from.
-You will be signing up to make a quilt or quilts for one or both of two charitable causes.
+This year we have three great charities to choose from.
+You will be signing up to make a quilt or quilts for any or all of these three charitable causes.